noyon04/WFC/README.md

 paper, which demonstrates the project's applicability and efficiency in streamlining the booking process for fitness classes.
-The WFC project significantly improves the overall user experience by addressing the need for a more convenient and organized system and paves the way for further developments in the management of fitness clubs
+The WFC project significantly improves the overall user experience by addressing the need for a more convenient and organized system and paves the way for further developments in the management of fitness clubs.